Private School vs. Homeschool: Which is Best?

 Parents choose to homeschool their children for different reasons.
 Some parents are unhappy with traditional school culture and bullying, while others opt to homeschool their children for religious reasons.

 There are three main advantages to homeschooling: cost, control over the curriculum, and personalized teaching.
-The cost to homeschool your child is only the materials and setup required to teach them the curriculum mandated by homeschool state law.
+The cost to homeschool your child is only the materials and setup required to teach them the curriculum mandated by homeschool state law, but you can add specific courses or curricula like homeschool science curriculum elementary or any other that suits your child’s affinities and strengths.

 Because you are in control of how you teach your child, you can adapt your teaching style to suit their needs and give them valuable one-on-one time.
 Homeschooling is a good option if your child struggles with dysgraphia, dyslexia, or any other learning difficulty.